 Who loves a one pot dish?
 I know I do.
 When I am busy baking, gardening, or let’s be honest, having some chill time in the garden and catching some rays – knowing that dinner is already made can really take the pressure off.
 So in the spirit of sharing, that is Feasting is Fun, may I present to you my Hearty Minestrone Soup.

 For the record, may I just say that I LOVE SOUP!!

-Honestly the number of recipes on this site simply doesn’t reflect how many times I make soup, both for lunch and dinner.
+Because honestly, the number of recipes on this site simply doesn’t reflect how many times I make soup, both for lunch and dinner.

 I am definitely working on rectifying that.

-Being able to make this soup earlier in the day, has left me free to carry out some much needed recipe write ups, secure in the knowledge that dinner has already been made.
+Also being able to make this soup earlier in the day, has left me free to carry out some much needed recipe write ups, secure in the knowledge that dinner has already been made.

 The smoked bacon provides a delicious, yet subtle background flavour to this vegetable packed meal.
 If you are a vegetarian simply leave out the meat and opt for vegetable stock instead.

 Following some initial research I have found that there isn’t actually a set recipe for minestrone soup.
 Italian in it’s origins, it varies from region to region and no doubt household to household.
 The key to making this soup the very best meal, is to use the best quality, seasonal ingredients that you can afford.

 Let’s be honest, this is an incredibly budget friendly meal.